nickfloros/redis-list-stream/README.md

 ````
 ### RedisWritableStream.createInterface()
-Create an instrance of RedisWritableSteeam
+Create an instrance of RedisWritableStream

 * RedisWritableStream.createInterface(options)